Corinne Bailey Rae

 Bailey Rae released her second album, The Sea, on 26 January 2010, after a hiatus of almost three years.
 It was produced by Steve Brown and Steve Chrisanthou (who produced her debut album in 2006).
 She was nominated for the 2010 Mercury Prize for Album of the Year.
 In 2012, she won a Grammy Award for Best R&B Performance for "Is This Love" (a cover of the Bob Marley and the Wailers song of the same name).
-Bailey Rae was married to fellow musician Jason Rae from 2001 until his death from drugs in 2008; she channeled the grief of his loss into her music.
-Her first two albums have together sold over five million copies worldwide.
+Bailey Rae was married to fellow musician Jason Rae from 2001 until his death from an accidental overdose of methadone and alcohol in 2008; she channelled the grief of his loss into her music.

 On 26 February 2016, Bailey Rae announced her third album, The Heart Speaks in Whispers, which was released on 13 May 2016.
 The Heart Speaks in Whispers debuted at No. 2 on Billboard's R&B chart.

 Early life

 Bailey Rae was born in Leeds, England.
 Her father is from Saint Kitts and Nevis, and her mother, Linda, is English, although they separated when she was a child.
 She is the eldest of three daughters.
 Her siblings include Candice Bailey, and actress Rhea Bailey.
+She attended Allerton High School in north Leeds.

 Bailey Rae began her musical career at school, where she studied classical violin before turning her attention to singing.
 Some of her earliest vocal performance experiences took place at a Plymouth Brethren church.
 Bailey Rae later transferred to a Baptist church, where the youth leader also coached rock bands in the local high school.
 The church's young people wrote their own worship songs and sang covers of songs by Primal Scream.
 She recorded two albums with the worship ministry youth group, under the name "Revive."
 Performing in church broadened Bailey Rae's musical horizons, and her love for making music was solidified after the church youth leader offered to lend her the money to buy her first guitar.
-In her mid-teens, she was highly influenced by Lenny Kravitz, also exploring rock through listening to legends Jimi Hendrix and Led Zeppelin.
+In her mid-teens, she was influenced by Lenny Kravitz, also exploring rock through listening to Jimi Hendrix and Led Zeppelin.

 Bailey Rae studied English language and literature at the University of Leeds, where she graduated in 2000.